0xflotus/graphql-depth-limit/README.md

 and [graphql-query-complexity](https://github.com/ivome/graphql-query-complexity) does it based on each *field*.

 Adding up costs may work for some backends, but it does not always faithfully represent the complexity.
-By adding the costs at each depth, it's as if the complexity is increasing lineraly with depth.
+By adding the costs at each depth, it's as if the complexity is increasing linearly with depth.
 Sometimes the complexity actually increases **exponentially** with depth, for example if requesting a field means doing another SQL `JOIN`.

 This library validates the total depth of the queries (and mutations).